Ida Carey: Later life

 In the 1950s, Carey travelled to Europe and a series of works were produced from the experience, including portraits of actors and dancers from the theatrical scene in London.
 She was involved in a motor accident in 1963, which saw her hospitalised for three months.
 During her convalescence she was inspired to start a new art project: to produce a portrait of every living Māori woman with a moko.
 This work took ten years, during which she travelled around the North Island finding sitters and painting their portraits on the condition that they be given to local galleries and museums.
-She was allowed her to produce and sell copies.
+She was allowed to produce and sell copies.
 The work Amohia Tuhua, one of the first from the series, was joint winner of the 1968 Kelliher award for portraiture.
 Carey completed over 100 portraits, including a portrait of the Māori Queen, Dame Te Atairangikaahu.
 Two exhibitions of this work were held, in 1981 and the following year.

 By 1969 Carey had retired from teaching but still took students for private lessons.
 She was also a life member of the Waikato Society of Arts, being conferred with this status in 1964.